irSilviana/ea-johndeerepayment/README.md

 ## Usage

+### Setting the Admin Email

 After installation and activation, go to WooCommerce->Settings->Payments.
 You should see "John Deere Payment" as an option.
 Click "Manage" to configure the payment gateway.
+Here you can set the "Admin Email" option to the email address that should receive notifications about John Deere payments.

+### Enabling or Disabling John Deere Accounts

+In the users list in the WordPress admin, select the users for whom you want to enable or disable the John Deere account.
+Then, from the "Bulk actions" dropdown, select "Enable John Deere Account" or "Disable John Deere Account" and click "Apply".

+### Viewing the John Deere Payment Status

+In the users list in the WordPress admin, there is a new column "John Deere Payment Status".
+This column displays the status of the John Deere payment for each user.

+### Selecting the Payment Method Mode

+In the WooCommerce settings, under the "Payments" tab, click on "John Deere Payment".
+Here you can select the mode of the payment method: "Preselected Users", "Enabled Users", or "All Users".

 ## Support